 To detect the anomaly on the surface of the BTI$+e$ state, we propose the indicator \beq \eta_{3,f}= \frac{1}{D\sqrt{2}}\sum_{a\in\C} d^2_a e^{i\theta_a}e^{i\pi q_a}\ , \eeq where $q_a$ again denotes the charge of the quasiparticle $a$, and the sum again runs over all quasiparticles in $\C$ including the electron $e$.
-Note that all charges are now defined \emph{modulo $2$} since the electron carries charge $q_e = 1$ in our convention.
-This explains the factor of two difference between the coefficient of $q_a$ in $\eta_{3,f}$ and the previous bosonic indicator $\eta_3$ from Eq.~\eqref{Eta3}.
+Note that all charges are now defined \emph{modulo $2$} since the electron carries charge $q_e = 1$ in our convention.\footnote{This is because the electron $e$ has charge $1$, so local operators can only change the charge of an excitation modulo $2$.} This explains the factor of two difference between the coefficient of $q_a$ in $\eta_{3,f}$ and the previous bosonic indicator $\eta_3$ from Eq.~\eqref{Eta3}.
 We now argue that $\eta_{3,f}$ has all of the properties that we want: \begin{enumerate} \item{$\eta_{3,f}$ can only take the values $+1$ and $-1$.}

 \item{Any topological order that can be realized in strictly two dimensions has $\eta_{3,f} = +1$.}